Skip to content

 The implication of Python lists being translated to array cluster jobs results in the obvious question “how do I submit a list as input to one regular (non-array) job?”.

-The solution is to wrap the list into another object like a dictionary: {"i": ["foo", "bar", "baz"]}.
+The solution is to convert the list

-Job input and output
+Job input and output¶

-Job input
+Job input¶

-Input can be provided to the job by specifying the input parameter to the Analysis object.
-Input can be any Python object, although there are some exceptions (most commonly, objects that are difficult to serialize).
+can be any Python object, although there are some exceptions (most commonly, objects that are

 from gencove_explorer.analysis import Analysis, AnalysisContext